-The instance configured with ./lazyserver.sh is not ideal for a production MediaGoblin deployment.
+The MediaGoblin WSGI application instance you get with ./lazyserver.sh is not ideal for a production MediaGoblin deployment.
 Ideally, you should be able to use an "init" or "control" script to launch and restart the MediaGoblin process.

 Use the following command as the basis for such a script: